For the LORD corrects those he loves, just as a father corrects a child in whom he delights. – Proverbs 3:12

 The history of Christianity is marred and tarnished by outrageous, vicious persecution of others within the Christian faith that held to different beliefs.
 Such disgraceful activity sullies the faith and ultimately dishonors the Lord Jesus Christ.
 For many, believing in the Lord Jesus Christ is discredited as a viable option.

-Divergent interpretations of Scripture are at the core of much of the dissension.
-In the 16th century, a major point of contention concerned baptism.
-At the time, the vast majority of people who called themselves Christians, whether Catholic or Protestant believed in infant baptism.
+Divergent interpretations of Scripture are at the core of much of the friction.
+In the 16th century, a significant point of contention was baptism.
+Most people who called themselves Christians, whether Catholic or Protestant, believed in infant baptism.
 Small minority groups, here and there, held that baptism should only occur after a person accepted the Lord Jesus Christ as their Savior and Lord.
 This came to be called “believers baptism.”

-In Zurich, on Jan 28, 1525, city authorities ordered two bible teachers, Conrad Grebel and Felix Manz to stop teaching interpretations of the Scriptures that contradicted to the officially approved doctrines of the city.
+In Zurich, on Jan 28, 1525, city authorities ordered two bible teachers, Conrad Grebel and Felix Manz, to stop teaching interpretations of the Scriptures that contradicted the officially approved doctrines of the city.
 They did not stop.
 So Manz was murdered by drowning.
-An intentionally mocking method of execution.
-It was intended to show contempt for adult baptism.
 This method of execution was intended to mock and to show contempt for adult baptism.
-The Anabaptists fled to Moravia where they were welcomed.
+The Anabaptists fled to Moravia, where they were welcomed.

 What was the source of Saul’s hatred?
 Jealousy!

 1 Samuel 18:7-8

 7 This was their song: “Saul has killed his thousands, and David his ten thousands!”